 After years of research and growing interest in the history of this town, the Marlborough Historical Society is in the process of being recreated!

 The name 'Marlborough' is believed to come from Merlin the Magician.
 Legend states that when Merlin died, he was buried in a barrow (old Enlgish: beorg), meaning a large mound of dirt.
 The location became known as Merlin's Barrow, and as the centuries passed, the name merged to Marlborough, and the name officially given to what is now Marlborough, Wiltshire, England.

 During the 1600 and 1700s, settlers from England traveled across the Atlantic and settled in what was the 'New' England.
 With them they brought names of their towns and created settlements across the six states, giving the names of their hometowns.

-Copyright © 2022 Marlborough Historical Society - All Rights Reserved.
+Copyright © 2023 Marlborough Preservation Society - All Rights Reserved.

 The Marlborough Historical Society is a registered 501(c)(3) non-profit organization.

 P. O. Box 351